 🏢 Business Model & Competitive Advantage

-- Rail Vikas Nigam Ltd (RVNL) operates in railway infrastructure development, executing government-backed projects.
+- Rail Vikas Nigam Ltd (RVNL) executes railway infrastructure projects including electrification, track laying, and modernization.

-- Competitive advantage lies in government contracts, execution expertise, and strong order book visibility.
+- Competitive advantage lies in government backing and strong order book.

 📈 Entry Zone & Long-Term Guidance

-- Long-Term Holding: Suitable for investors betting on railway infrastructure growth, though current valuation is expensive.
-Best to accumulate on dips.
+- Long-Term Holding: Suitable for investors seeking exposure to railway infrastructure growth, but caution advised due to stretched valuations.

 ✅ Positive